gabrielplaza86/mobile-cicd/appetize/README.md

-# Distribute app builds to testers and users via App Center.
+# Distribute app builds to testers and users via Appetize.

 ## Description

-This action has the purpose to distribute app builds to testers and users via Visual Studio App Center.
+Upload your app to Appetize.io to stream it in browser

 ## Dependencies